anisiaap/Easybox/README.md

 This system was developed as part of a thesis project to modernize and digitize food delivery for local bakeries using cloud infrastructure, IoT devices, and secure mobile/web interfaces.

-For more information or collaboration, contact the project author.